 HOW TO CHANGE THE RUBBER MOUNTINGS OF A

-The rubber mountings that help to prevent vibrations from being transmitted to the body shell can actually cause vibration if they are damaged or softened by leaking oil.
-The weakened rubber allows the to rock excessively, and the and transmission judders when the is engaged.
-To change the mountings under the or , a pillar or trolley jack can be used to take the weight while the old mounting is undone.
-The or is then lifted, the old mounting removed, and a new one inserted.
+The rubber mountings that help to prevent engine vibrations from being transmitted to the body shell can actually cause vibration if they are damaged or softened by leaking oil.
+The weakened rubber allows the engine to rock excessively, and the engine and transmission judders when the clutch is engaged.
+To change the mountings under the engine or gearbox, a pillar or trolley jack can be used to take the weight while the old mounting is undone.
+The engine or gearbox is then lifted, the old mounting removed, and a new one inserted.

 - Place a jack under the sump.
 Put a piece of timber at least 1in thick and measuring about 9in x 6in on top of the jack.